 You’re not misreading this.
 Some of the best YouTube counseling videos are actually games.
 In these videos, your students can learn calming strategies, practice coping skills, and answer questions related to anger in an interactive way that is engaging and fun for them.
 These games are great for whole class activities, as they can be put up on the smartboard to play.
 When playing in my office, I will just use my laptop or even my extra monitor screen for small groups.
 When using these games, however, be prepared to pause often, as your students will need to answer questions and may need to have you engage in discussion at times.

-Games for Teaching Self-Regulation
+Games for Teaching Emotional-Regulation and Anger Management

 Role-Playing and Social Skills Games